 Automatic Knives and Stilettos

-It is important to be aware of the prohibited knives in Delaware, as it can result in serious civil or criminal penalties.
-Next, we will discuss the potential consequences for violating knife laws in Delaware.
+Knowing the laws surrounding prohibited knives in Delaware can prevent civil and criminal penalties.
+Now, let’s examine the potential consequences for violating knife laws in Delaware.

 Penalties for Violating Knife Laws in Delaware